Skip to Content

 Types of Property that Work Well with River Rocks

-Some properties that work well for river rock landscaping are very dry climates.
+River rock landscaping is perfect for very dry climates.
 If grass doesn’t grow well, or you don’t have time to maintain the grass, you might use rock instead.

 You might also use river rocks in a property with many flower beds: use them as edging or in the flower beds to prevent erosion or mulch spilling out when it rains.